martinring/thesis/src/2-Pre-Deployment.md

 ## Conclusion

 This chapter introduced the different layers of abstraction that may be used to design systems top-down.
-We also presented [ChImpAnC]{style=font-variant:small-caps}, a tool which supports a comprehensive system design flow across different levels of abstraction levels, from natural language down to system-level models.
+We presented SPECifIC SysML a textual modelling language that supports a formal subset of the SyML.
+We integrated all this in [ChImpAnC]{style=font-variant:small-caps}, a tool which supports a comprehensive system design flow across different levels of abstraction, from natural language down to system-level models.
 [ChImpAnC]{style=font-variant:small-caps} manages the models of the systems at the different abstraction levels, keeps track of dependencies, and calculates the impact of changes.
 Moreover, it can warn about inter layer inconsistencies that would previously be left unnoticed by the established tool chain.

-We believe that our tool is easy to integrate into existing workflows since it is independent of the utilised tools and can be extended to support all kinds of formats using EMF as a simple and well documented interface.
-Users can provide rules for refinement and automatic impact propagation as graph rewriting rules in the form of Neo4j queries.
-Even if not all designers in a team use the tool, it offers added value, since it provides a way to detect and communicate the impact of changes across different layers.
+We will use this foundation to develop the idea of self-verification in the subsequent chapters.